-10.1.1 The student is permitted to appear for End Semester Examinations, only if he/she maintains minimum 75% of attendance.
-If he/she secured attendance greater than or

-- i) Medical reasons (hospitalization / accident and or illness).
+- 10.1.1 The student is permitted to appear for End Semester Examinations, only if he/she maintains minimum 75% of attendance.
+If he/she secured attendance greater than or equal to 60 % and less than 75% in the current semester can be considered in case of the following reasons: - i) Medical reasons (hospitalization / accident and or illness).
 The medical certificate obtained from a medical officer not below the rank of Assistant Director should be submitted to the CoE through the Head of the Department. - ii) Due to participation in sports events or any competitions or NCC and / or NSS activities with prior written permission from the Head of the Institution/Dean Academics through the Head of the Department He/she has to pay the necessary condonation fee prescribed by the college authority with necessary supporting documents for his/her absence. - 10.1.2 The student shall be considered for exemption from the prescribed attendance requirement for the reasons stated above.
 If exempted, the student shall be permitted to appear for the End Semester Examination of that course.
-In all such cases, the student should have submitted the required documents on joining after the absence, to the CoE through the Head of the Department. - 10.1.3 If any student is suspended for any reason during the semester, the days of suspension of a student on disciplinary grounds will be considered as days of absence for calculating the percentage of attendance for each individual course.
+In all such cases, the student should have submitted the required documents on joining after the absence, to the CoE through the Head of the Department.

+10.1.3 If any student is suspended for any reason during the semester, the days of suspension of a student on disciplinary grounds will be considered as days of absence for calculating the percentage of attendance for each individual course.